Bots

 The term ‘bot’ literally translates to a robot.
 It is an automated software application that can perform tedious and repetitive tasks, over and over, without ever getting tired.

-In this glossary, we will discuss the different kinds of good and bad bots, affiliate fraud through bot traffic, how bots impact the affiliate marketing industry and affiliate fraud prevention.
+In this glossary, we will discuss the different kinds of good and bad bots, affiliate fraud through bot traffic, how they impact the affiliate marketing industry and affiliate fraud prevention.

 What Are Bots?